OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 #### **Working Effectively:**

 Two common issues that JAN receives inquiries on are: (1) what accommodations will work for individuals with mental health impairments when workplaces are implementing substantial changes, and (2) what accommodations will help supervisors work effectively with individuals with mental health impairments.
 Many accommodation ideas are born from effective management techniques.
 When organizations are implementing workplace changes, it is important that key personnel recognize that a change in the environment or in supervisors may be difficult.
-Maintaining open channels of communication to ensure any transitions are smooth, and providing short weekly or monthly meetings with employees to discuss workplace issues can be helpful.
+Maintaining open channels of communication to ensure any transitions are smooth and providing short weekly or monthly meetings with employees to discuss workplace issues can be helpful.

 Supervisors can also implement management techniques that support an inclusive workplace culture while simultaneously providing accommodations.
 Techniques include the following:

-* Provide positive praise and reinforcement,
+* Provide positive praise and reinforcement
-* Provide day-to-day guidance and feedback,
+* Provide day-to-day guidance and feedback
-* Provide written job instructions via email,
+* Provide written job instructions via email
-* Develop clear expectations of responsibilities and the consequences of not meeting performance standards,
+* Develop clear expectations of responsibilities and clear consequences of not meeting performance standards
-* Schedule consistent meetings with employee to set goals and review progress,
+* Schedule consistent meetings with the employee to set goals and review progress
-* Allow for open communication,
+* Allow for open communication
-* Establish written long term and short term goals,
+* Establish written long term and short term goals
-* Develop strategies to deal with conflict,
+* Develop strategies to deal with conflict
-* Develop a procedure to evaluate the effectiveness of the accommodation,
+* Develop a procedure to evaluate the effectiveness of the accommodation
-* Educate all employees on their right to accommodations,
+* Educate all employees on their right to accommodations
-* Provide sensitivity training to coworkers and supervisors,
+* Provide sensitivity training to coworkers and supervisors
-* Do not mandate that employees attend work related social functions, and
+* Do not mandate that employees attend work-related social functions
-* Encourage all employees to move non-work-related conversations out of work areas.
+* Encourage all employees to move non-work-related conversations out of work areas

 {pagebreak}